BayeroSow/BayeroSow/README.md

 - 🔭 I’m currently working on Faceme a facial recognition app
 - :computer: Most used line of code `git commit -m "Initial Commit"`
-- 🤔 I’m looking for help with AWS.
+- 🤔 I’m looking for help with Xcode.
 - 📫 How to reach me: sowa5925@gmail.com.
 - 😄 Pronouns: CoderOne, Bayero, Amadou.
 - ⚡ Fun fact: I play football and go to the GYM very often.